-After nearly 50 years of separation, the five wooden panels that make up Giorgio Vasari's monumental Last Supper painting (more than 8 by 21 feet) have been reassembled following an international conservation effort at the Opificio delle Pietre Dure (OPD) in Florence supported by the Getty Foundation.
+After nearly 50 years of separation, the five wooden panels that make up Giorgio Vasari's monumental Last Supper painting (more than 8 by 21 feet) were reassembled following an international conservation effort at the Opificio delle Pietre Dure (OPD) in Florence supported by the Getty Foundation.
 As part of the Panel Paintings Initiative, the Foundation provided a major training grant to the OPD to treat Vasari's multi-panel painting, one of the most severely damaged artworks to survive the disastrous Florence Flood of 1966.
 Since the artwork was submerged in water for over 12 hours, it required immediate separation of the individual panels to hasten drying.
 Conservators also applied an emergency paper treatment to the surface to prevent paint from simply peeling away from its sodden wooden support.
-Due to the enormous complexity of these conservation challenges, it was only recently that experts developed the technology to repair and rejoin the painting.
+Due to the enormous complexity of these conservation challenges, it was only decades later that experts developed the technology to repair and rejoin the painting.

 Above: Conservators at the OPD preparing the reverse of one of the Vasari Last Supper panels for rejoining.
 Image courtesy Britta New, National Gallery, London.
 Top of page: Front of Giorgio Vasari's Last Supper (1546) reassembled for the first time in nearly 50 years after the completion of a Getty Panel Paintings Initiative training grant.
 Image courtesy Archives of the Opificio delle Pietre Dure, Florence